 On 27 June 2022, the Company entered into a deed to provide a guarantee in the aggregate of the principal amount of S\$129,086,250 and any interest, commission, fees and expenses accrued thereon, to secure loan facilities in relation to a residential redevelopment project located at 6C and 6D Tanjong Rhu Road, Singapore (the "La Ville Development").
 This amount represents 75.0% of the total liabilities of the underlying Development SPV under a facility agreement in the underlying Development SPV.
-In terms of the above, the Company, acting as the sponsor of ZACD LV Development Fund (the "LV Development Fund"), a sub-fund registered under ZACD Capital Partners VCC, by way of indirectly holding the nominal share capital of the corporate entity of LV Development Fund, is required by the security agents to provide the guarantee for the loan facilities which will be applied towards the payments of the purchase price, development Fund is managed by ZACD Capital Pte.
+In terms of the above, the Company, acting as the sponsor of ZACD LV Development Fund (the "LV Development Fund"), a sub-fund registered under ZACD Capital Partners VCC, by way of indirectly holding the nominal share capital of the corporate entity of LV Development Fund, is required by the security agents to provide the guarantee for the loan facilities which will be applied towards the payments of the purchase price, development charge, construction cost and related development costs of the La Ville Development.
+LV Development Fund is managed by ZACD Capital Pte.
 Ltd. which acts as its fund manager.

 On 15 June 2022, the Company entered into a deed to provide a guarantee in the aggregate of the principal amount of \$\$29,980,000 and any interest, commission, fees and expenses accrued thereon, to secure loan facilities in relation to a residential real estate project located at Bukit Batok West Avenue 8, Singapore (the "BBEC Development").
 This amount represents 10.0% of the total liabilities of the underlying Development SPV under a facility agreement in proportion of the shareholding of ZACD (BBEC) Pte.
 Ltd. (the "BBEC Fund") in the underlying Development SPV.
-In terms of the above, the Company, acting as the sponsor of the BBEC Fund by way of indirectly holding the nominal share capital of the corporate entity of the BBEC Fund, are required by the security agent to provide the guarantee for the loan facilities which will be applied towards the payments of the BBEC Development.
+In terms of the above, the Company, acting as the sponsor of the BBEC Fund by way of indirectly holding the nominal share capital of the corporate entity of the BBEC Fund, are required by the security agent to provide the guarantee for the loan facilities which will be applied towards the payments of the purchase price, development premium, construction cost and related development costs of the BBEC Development.
 BBEC Fund is managed by ZACD Capital Pte.
 Ltd. which acts as its fund manager.

-On 22 June 2021, the Company entered into a deed to provide a guarantee in the aggregate of the principal amount of \$\$19,253,107 and any interest, commission, fees and expenses accrued thereon, to secure loan facilities in relation to a residential redevelopment project located at 2, 4 and 6 Mount Emily Road Singapore (the "Mount Emily Properties").
+On 22 June 2021, the Company entered into a deed to provide a guarantee in the aggregate of the principal amount of S\$19,253,107 and any interest, commission, fees and expenses accrued thereon, to secure loan facilities in relation to a residential redevelopment project located at 2, 4 and 6 Mount Emily Road Singapore (the "Mount Emily Properties").
 This amount represents the total liabilities of the underlying Development SPV under the facilities agreements in the underlying Development SPV.
 In terms of the above, the Company, acting as the sponsor of ZACD Mount Emily Residential Development Fund (the "Mount Emily Fund"), a sub-fund registered under ZACD Capital Partners VCC, by way of indirectly holding the nominal share capital of the corporate entity of Mount Emily Fund, is required by the security agents to provide the guarantee for the loan facilities which will be applied towards the payments of the purchase price, construction cost and related development costs of the Mount Emily Properties.
 Mount Emily Fund is managed by ZACD Capital Pte.
 Ltd. which acts as its fund manager.